I want to...

 From the University

 Should a student determine that it is best for them to take a temporary break, they may request to withdraw temporarily from Trinity by completing and submitting the Temporary Withdrawal form to the Office of the Registrar.
-Students are encouraged to work closely with their academic advisor to discuss the process and to plan accordingly for future semesters.
+Students are encouraged to work closely with their academic adviser to discuss the process and to plan accordingly for future semesters.

 Students who have determined that they no longer wish to pursue their studies at Trinity are required to complete and submit the Complete Withdrawal Application.